-One of the first secrets to gaining confidence with aggressive people is to understand that the aggression usually comes from that person feeling insecure.
+One secret to gaining confidence with aggressive people is to understand that often the aggression comes from that person feeling insecure.
 You will rarely find a happy, self confident person being abusive to someone else.
 The two just don't mix.
 I thought the following quote was a really good explanation of this:

 "Insecure people often seek control over others.
 Because we all feel insecure at time, we often sympathize with someone who expresses his insecurity, especially if he seems weak, passive, or frightened.
 When we encounter someone who is aggressive and controlling, we don't always recognize him as being insecure because he does not fit the profile; he isn't what we expect." -Carolyn N. Bushong from The Seven Dumbest Relationship Mistakes Smart People Make

-The following is a good article by Peter Murphy with 4 tips on how to deal with aggressive people.
+The following is a guest article by Peter Murphy with his 4 tips on how to deal with aggressive people.

 How to Kill Fear When Dealing with Aggressive People